Skip to main content

 3. Grant access to a test user (login, or create a manual-grant/break-glass entry as an Admin)

-4. Verify the IP appears in the GUI (or CLI show object registered-ip all) with your tag name
+4. Verify the IP appears in the GUI (under Tag)

 6. Log the user out revoking the grant, and verify the IP is removed